Mikaela/mikaela.github.io/n/essentialsoftware.md

 - Blanket gives nice sounds for e.g. focusing, white and nature noise inclued
 - Shortwave is Radio Browser using Internet Radio app and woof approves having it at paw
+- mpv is my media player of choise and while it may be installed on the base system for syncthing, it might not be everywhere and the flatpak may have better codec etc. support on some systems.
 - Gearlever makes appimages less annoying a bit
 - Syncthing-gtk is a GUI for syncthing providing desktop notifications without browser.